Locus Map

-Locus Map is a multi-functional Android navigation app adding advanced online and offline GPS capabilities to Android devices.
-Primarily it is designed and used for leisure time outdoor activities like hiking, biking, geocaching.
-Besides its leisure time utilization the app is also used by professionals e.g. for collecting geospatial data, by rescue squad teams, aerial reconnaissance teams etc.
+Locus Map is a multi-functional outdoor navigation application, available for Android and iOS devices.
+Primarily it is designed and used for leisure time outdoor activities like hiking, biking, or geocaching.
+The app is also used by professionals e.g. by S&R teams or for collecting geospatial data.

-The app was developed in 2009 by Czech developer Jiří Mlavec, founder of Asamm Software company, based in Prague, Czech Republic.
+The app was developed in 2010 by Czech developer Jiří Mlavec, founder of Asamm Software company, based in Prague, Czech Republic.
 Locus Map development is carried out in cooperation with the community of its users-contributors and as such is partially crowd-sourced.

-The application has registered up to 2 500 000 installations and has been reviewed in professional media (e.g. Computer Bild. or AndroidPIT).
+The application has registered more than 5 000 000 installations and has been reviewed in professional media (e.g. Computer Bild. or AndroidPIT).
 It received awards in several app competitions and polls.